Blog

 • Containers let teams codify policy.
 Restrict nodes by label, enforce network policies, and pin PostgreSQL clusters to EU nodes while U.S. analytics pods run elsewhere.
 The trade-off is operational complexity: securing the control plane, supply-chain-scanning images, and documenting enforcement for auditors.

 When sovereignty trumps all, single-tenant hardware in an in-country facility still rules.
-That is why we at Melbicom maintain European data centers and make node-level placement an API call.
+Melbicom maintains European data centers and lets teams choose deployment location at the server level.

 Cloud DBaaS sets the benchmark: resize a MySQL instance from 4 vCPUs to 16 vCPUs in minutes, add replicas with one API call, or let a serverless tier spike 20× during a flash sale.
 It’s difficult to match that zero-touch elasticity elsewhere.

 Dedicated servers scale vertically by swapping CPUs or moving the database to a bigger box and horizontally by adding shard or replica nodes.
-Melbicom keeps > 1,000 configurations on standby, so extra capacity appears within hours, not weeks, but day-scale elasticity cannot copy second-scale serverless bursts.
+Melbicom keeps > 1,000 configurations on standby, with 1,400+ ready-to-go server configurations available company-wide, so extra capacity appears within hours, not weeks, but day-scale elasticity cannot copy second-scale serverless bursts.
 For steady workloads—think ERP, catalog, or gaming back-ends—predictable monthly capacity often beats pay-per-peak surprises.

 Container platforms mimic cloud elasticity inside your footprint.
 Kubernetes autoscalers launch new database pods or add worker nodes when CPU thresholds trip, provided spare hardware exists or an underlying IaaS can supply it.
 Distributed SQL engines (CockroachDB, Yugabyte) scale almost linearly; classic Postgres will still bottleneck on a single writer.
 Good operators abstract most of the ceremony, but hot data redistribution still takes time and IO.